lncRNAAddict/ChromNetworkMotif/README.md

 ## Installation and Dependencies

-`ChromNetMotif` has been tested with Python 3.8.12 version.
-It should work with Python >= 3.0 version.
-We recommend installing the anaconda python distributon.
-Download anaconda python distribution from https://www.anaconda.com/products/distribution and install following the instructions provided.

-PySmooth depends on the following python libraries.
-These libraries are already included in the anaconda distribution.
-Therefore, you do not need to install them.

-- `numpy`
-- `Pandas`
-- `Sklearn`
-- `matplotlib`

 You can simply download the following scripts from `PySmooth` GitHub page and put them in a single folder.